nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Adds or displays components,
 and their weightages that adds up to 100 for an existing module.

-In this sub-section, the word, "components", will be use interchangeably to mean components or components and its associated weightage for simplicity.
+In this sub-section, the word, "components", will be used interchangeably to mean components or components and its associated weightage for simplicity.